Tritenii de Jos

 Tritenii de Jos (Alsódetrehem) is a commune in Cluj County, Transylvania, Romania.
-It is composed of six villages: Clapa (Szentkirályi tanya), Colonia (Detrehemtelep), Pădurenii (Țigăreni until 1964, also formerly called Coc; Mezőkók), Tritenii de Jos, Tritenii de Sus (Felsődetrehem) and Tritenii-Hotar (Irisorai tanyák).
+It is composed of six villages: Clapa (Szentkirályi tanya), Colonia (Detrehemtelep), Pădurenii (Țigăreni until 1964, also formerly called Coc; Mezőkók), Tritenii de Jos, Tritenii de Sus (Felsődetrehem), and Tritenii-Hotar (Irisorai tanyák).

+Geography

+The commune is situated on the Transylvanian Plateau, at an altitude of 364 m, on the banks of the river Valea Largă.
+It is located in the southeastern part of Cluj County, 22 km east of Turda and 52 km southeast of the county seat, Cluj-Napoca, on the border with Mureș County.

 Demographics

 According to the census from 2002 there was a total population of 5,066 people living in this commune.
 Of this population, 90.99% were ethnic Romanians, 8.23% were ethnic Hungarians and 0.75% ethnic Romani.
+At the 2011 census, the population had decreased to 4,240, of which 88.84% were Romanians and 8% Hungarians.
+At the 2021 census, Tritenii de Jos had a population of 3,950, of which 87.92% were Romanians and 6.33% Hungarians.